|Nutritional Guidelines (per serving)|

 - 4 medium beets

-- 1 tablespoon olive oil or vegetable oil
+- 1 tablespoon olive oil (or vegetable oil)

-- Salt for sprinkling to taste
+- Salt (for sprinkling, to taste)

-- Heat a charcoal or gas grill to medium-hot (you should be able to hold your hand about an inch over the cooking grate for about 2 seconds)—if the grill is too hot the beets will burn before they cook through.
+Heat a charcoal or gas grill to medium-hot (you should be able to hold your hand about an inch over the cooking grate for about 2 seconds)—if the grill is too hot the beets will burn before they cook through.
 If you need a hotter grill to cook other things, cook the beets on the cooler edges of the grill.

-- While the grill heats, peel and slice the beets.
+While the grill heats, peel and slice the beets.

-- Brush the beets with olive oil or vegetable oil *or* put the slices in a large bowl, drizzle with the oil and toss to coat the beets evenly.
+Brush the beets with olive oil or vegetable oil.
+(Or, put the slices in a large bowl, drizzle with the oil and toss to coat the beets evenly.)

-- Place the beets on the grill and sprinkle lightly with salt, if you like.
-If using a gas grill, close the cover.
-Cook 8 to 10 minutes, turn the beets over and continue cooking until the beets are tender and grill-marked, another 8 to 10 minutes.
+Turn the beets over and continue cooking until the beets are tender and grill-marked, another 8 to 10 minutes.

 Grilled beets are good as-is, with maybe an extra sprinkle of salt to highlight just how sweet they are, but if you feel like dressing them up, there are plenty of options.
 Use them much as you would use roasted beets.
 A few ways to start customizing grilled beets to your taste:

-- A sprinkle of chopped fresh herbs adds color and freshness (mint is particularly lovely).
+A sprinkle of chopped fresh herbs adds color and freshness (mint is particularly lovely).

-- Crumbled cheese of the fresh and white varieties, like cojita or feta or ricotta, foregrounds the smoky flavor.
+Crumbled cheese of the fresh and white varieties, like cojita or feta or ricotta, foregrounds the smoky flavor.

-- Get bold with a bit of blue cheese.
+Get bold with a bit of blue cheese.

-- Add some toasted chopped nuts like walnuts or hazelnuts for crunch.
+Add some toasted chopped nuts like walnuts or hazelnuts for crunch.

-- A bit of lemon or orange zest is always good with beets.
+A bit of lemon or orange zest is always good with beets.

-- They're already sweet, but you can bring that out even more with the lightest drizzle of honey or maple syrup (watch out, people may start experiencing beets as dessert if you go this route!).
+They're already sweet, but you can bring that out even more with the lightest drizzle of honey or maple syrup (watch out, people may start experiencing beets as dessert if you go this route!).

-- Use them in a salad with strong, peppery greens like arugula or watercress.
+Use them in a salad with strong, peppery greens like arugula or watercress.